Average Spray Foam Insulation Cost

 For example, if you have a square foot of insulation that is two inches thick, that is two board feet.
 Similarly, two square feet of area with one inch thick is also two board feet.
 Generally, spray foam insulation costs between $0.44 and $1.50 per board foot.

 The primary difference between open-cell and closed-cell insulation is that open-cell insulation tends to be more flexible and more ‘spongy,’ whereas closed-cell is more rigid.
+It doesn’t block water vapor and has a lower R-value.

 Open-cell spray foam will cost between $0.35 and $0.55 per board foot to install.